 The Process of Making Hardware

 All the hardware used on our Victorino products, is handmade and designed by José Victorino, who designs and hand-makes all the products in the Victorino range.
-All the hardware, from buckles, to bits and studs on the dog collars and saddles are handmade by Victorino.
-Its a long, very detailed process to make the hardware.
+From buckles, to bits and studs on the dog collars and saddles are all handmade.
+Making the hardware is an extremely long and detailed process.

 In the photograph you can see the original drawing for the bit for the Portuguese School of Equestrian Arte by Jose de Sousa

 The buckles and all the accessories used are made entirely by hand in Brass or Alpaca.

 Each piece of hardware is firstly designed on paper and carefully drawn up, from each angle, with all the necessary detail.
 When the buckle, stud or bit is drawn and the design is finished, a mould of the hardware, whether it be the shanks (sides) of the bit, the bit mouthpiece, or a new design buckle, or stud, a new mould has to be made every time, for a new design, but which then can be used over and over again.